inaimathi/cl-mop/README.md

 All of the exported symbols designate **methods** and **not functions**.
 While I've found the defaults published here to be useful and adequate, there are a *lot* of crazy things you can do with CLOS that I don't even try to account for.
 If you have special cases on hand, you can easily define your own methods for those and carry on as normal where `cl-mop` is sufficient.

+In addition to these symbols, `cl-mop` also re-exports `class-slots` and `slot-definition-name`.
+These functions are imported in a portable fashion which accounts for the different providing packages accross different CL implementations.

 ##### slot-names

 Designates two methods; one acting on classes and one acting on instances.
 In both cases, it returns a list of symbols designating the slot-names of the argument.